SUNET/sunet-se-code/README.md

 $ docker build -t sunet-se:latest .
 ```

-Once the image is built, we can remove the generated ssh keys from the host.
+Once the image is built, we can remove the generated ssh keys from the host (or
+we can keep them for future code updates)

 ```bash
 $ rm -rf ssh